Do you hold a Resident Return Visa (RRV)?

 Renewing your RRV

-Allow at least 30 days for your RRV to be renewed if you have not resided in Australia as a permanent resident for at least two of the past five years.
+Allow at least 12 weeks for your RRV to be renewed if you have not resided in Australia as a permanent resident for at least two of the past five years.
+Visa processing times do change, check the processing time on Home Affairs Resident Return Visa page.

 Anyone renewing their RRV who does not meet the residence requirement (two of the past five years as a PR) must provide supporting documents and a written statement about their ties to Australia.